Last Updated on 26 September, 2025

 Conclusion

-Obtaining VA disability benefits for sleep apnea requires a strategic approach, which sometimes includes obtaining an independent medical opinion and evidence to establish a service connection.
+Obtaining VA disability benefits for sleep apnea requires a strategic approach, including obtaining an independent medical opinion and evidence to establish a service connection.
 By understanding the claims process, gathering the necessary documentation, and seeking professional guidance, veterans can strengthen their case.
 With persistence and the right support, veterans can successfully navigate the VA system and obtain the benefits they deserve for their service-related sleep apnea and related conditions.

 What is the VA disability rating for sleep apnea with a CPAP machine?